 Photo: Marjoniementila Oy

-With a population of over 3 700, the beautiful municipality of Uurainen treats visitors to an experience characterised by tranquillity and close proximity to nature.
-Marjoniementila – a 19th century rectory, Hepokuusela, Huutoniemi recreational area and other services offer visitors some unique activities and accommodation brimming with atmosphere.
-Summer is punctuated by a number of popular events, while culture lovers take great pleasure in Uurainen church, completed in 1905.
-Hietasaari camping and caravanning area, often called Central Finland’s riviera, is located on the shore of Lake Kyynämoinen. www.uurainen.fi
+In Uurainen, a municipality of happy people, smiles are easy to find - Uurainen's residents are demonstrably the most content with their lives.
+Central Finland's most youthful municipality offers visitors nature in close proximity as well as unique activities.
+Marjoniementila, Hepokuusela, Huutoniemi recreational area and the locality's other services guarantee a holiday break that functions smoothly and is full of experiences in surroundings of outstanding natural beauty.
+Summer in Uurainen is punctuated by a number of popular events, while culture lovers take great pleasure in Uurainen church, completed in 1905.
+SF-Caravan Keski-Suomi, often called Central Finland’s riviera, is located in Hietasari on the shore of Lake Kyynämoinen. www.uurainen.fi

 Find services and nearest points of interest on a map